Getting help for a blocked milk duct, mastitis and breast abscess

 An ABA counsellor can also help – phone the National Breastfeeding Helpline on 1800 686 268 or use ABA LiveChat.

-This article explains what to do about a blocked milk duct, mastitis and breast abscess.
+This article explains what to do about a blocked milk duct or localised breast inflammation, mastitis and breast abscess.
 If you’re having other issues with breastfeeding, you could check out our articles on sore nipples and nipple infections, breast refusal and biting, how to increase supply and how to manage oversupply and engorgement.

 Before breastfeeding